-468MOBILE ROBOTICS3 creditsPrerequisites: Completion of 210 with a grade of C- or better.
+Prerequisites: Completion of 210 with a grade of C- or better.
 Introduction to history, hardware and software components, and design of autonomous mobile robots.
 Multiple projects involving both physical robots and software emulation.

-475 DATABASE MANAGEMENT 3 credits Prerequisite: Completion of 210 with a grade of C- or better.
+475 DATABASE MANAGEMENT

+Prerequisite: Completion of 210 with a grade of C- or better.
 Fundamentals of database organization, data manipulations and representation, data integrity, privacy.

-477 INTRO TO PARALLEL PROCESSING 3 credits
+477 INTRO TO PARALLEL PROCESSING

-Prerequisites: Completion of 210 with a grade of C- or better and knowledge of C. Commercial processors: past and present.
+Prerequisites: Completion of 3460:316 with a grade of C- or better and knowledge of C. Commercial processors: past and present.
 Parallel languages, models of parallel computation, parallel algorithm design and performance evaluation.
 Parallel paradigms with relation to real world applications.

-480 SOFTWARE ENGINEERING 3 credits Prerequisite: Completion of 210 with a grade of C- or better.
+480 SOFTWARE ENGINEERING

+Prerequisite: Completion of 210 with a grade of C- or better.
 Introduction to formal software specification and validation.
 Introduction of methodologies and tools of design, development and validation, and maintenance.

-489 T: COMPUTER SCIENCE 1-3 credits Prerequisite: permission of instructor.
+489 T: COMPUTER SCIENCE

+Prerequisite: permission of instructor.
 Selected topics in computer science at an advanced level.

-490 SENIOR SEMINAR IN COMPUTER SCI 3 credits
+490 SENIOR SEMINAR IN COMPUTER SCI

 Prerequisite: Must have completed at least 30 hours of 3460 (computer science) courses.
-Professional software development, surviving "Mission Impossible" projects, computer ethics, intellectual property rights (patents and copyrights), and other current topics.
+Professional software development, surviving Mission Impossible projects, computer ethics, intellectual property rights (patents and copyrights), and other current topics.

-497 INDIV STUDY: COMPUTER SCIENCE 1-3 credits (May be repeated.
+497 INDIV STUDY: COMPUTER SCIENCE

+(May be repeated.
 Can apply to degree, minor or certificate only with department approval.)
 Prerequisite: permission.
 Directed studies designed as introduction to research problems under guidance of designated faculty member.

-498 SR HONORS PROJ IN COMP SCIENCE 1-3 credits Prerequisites: 497 (honors).
+498 SR HONORS PROJ IN COMP SCIENCE

+Prerequisites: 497 (honors).
 Directed study for senior student in the Honors Program who has completed 3460:497.
 An introduction to research problems in the computer science under the guidance of selected faculty.